Michelle Obama urges voters to stay engaged in anxious times

 “No one has the luxury to sit out or stay at home just because you’re not feeling excited enough,” she said.
 “If you don’t vote, other people will.”

-Her speech marked the conclusion of When We All Vote’s inaugural Culture of Democracy Summit.
-The sparsely attended event was held at a soccer stadium near downtown LA.
+Her speech at a soccer stadium near downtown LA marked the conclusion of When We All Vote’s inaugural Culture of Democracy Summit, which drew about 1,000 people.

 It came as a U.S. House committee investigating the Jan.
 6 attack on the Capitol held a second day of hearings in Washington.